Google U-turns on gambling policy

 What isn't clear is whether AOL's assets will fix any of Yahoo's problems.
 TechCrunch maintains AOL-Yahoo can't succeed in the long run without strong and competitive search advertising.
 In an article dated 6 October they said: 'It may take the (US) Department of Justice to get that message through to Yahoo's executive team.'

-Google/Yahoo ad deal put
+Google/Yahoo ad deal put on hold

 The Google/Yahoo search advertising tie up, announced in June this year, has been further delayed to allow for the continued investigation by the US Department of Justice.